Writing Revise

 <EXTREMELY-IMPORTANT> #### Iron Law: NO REVISION WITHOUT REVIEW.mdNO REVISION WITHOUT REVIEW.md.
 This is not negotiable.

-If .claude/REVIEW.md does not exist, REFUSE to proceed:
+If .planning/REVIEW.md does not exist, REFUSE to proceed:

 REVIEW.md not found.
 Cannot revise without a structured review diagnosis.

-Run /writing-review first to produce .claude/REVIEW.md, then re-run /writing-revise.
+Run /writing-review first to produce .planning/REVIEW.md, then re-run /writing-revise.

 STOP HERE.
 Do not fall back to inline review.
 Do not offer to "do a quick check instead."